dummifiedme/TheNotebook/NotesVault/_Planner/E-AG Lecture 1.md

 			1. Inductive Reasoning - empirical approach
 			2. Deductive Reasoning - rational approach

-Beliefs -
+- What is Belief?
-	A belief is an internal feeling or idea that something is true, even though that belief may be unproven and irrational A belief is a simplest form of mental representation and therefore one of the building blocks of the thought process Things we hold to be true
+- A belief is an internal feeling or idea that something is true, even though that belief may be unproven and irrational
+- A belief is a simplest form of mental representation and therefore one of the building blocks of the thought process

+	Things we hold to be true
 	Fundamental units of our thought process
 	Everything in mind in form of beliefs

 	Not always true
 		Eg - No 7 is lucky
 	Two types
 		Core - formed through direct experience
 		Peripheral -

-Values
+What are Values?
-	Are the standards which helps us to evaluate something or make judgement about how  deisrable or underisrable that thing is to us. - moral philosophy
+- Are the standards which helps us to evaluate something or make judgement about how  deisrable or underisrable that thing is to us. - moral philosophy
-		That thing can be a person, a place, an object or any event We are more likely to make choices that support our value system then choices that will not
+- That thing can be a person, a place, an object or any event
+- We are more likely to make choices that support our value system then choices that will not
-	Values are core beliefs and emotions
+- Values are core beliefs and emotions
-	Types
+- Types
-		Aesthetics
+	- Aesthetics
-		Policial
+	- Policial
-		Ethical
+	- Ethical

-	All values are beliefs but all beliefs are not values Values are subset of beliefs
+All values are beliefs but all beliefs are not values
+		Values are subset of beliefs
 	Eg
 		Business class vs service class family